vitessio/website/content/en/docs/user-guides/region-sharding.md

 +----+--------------------+
 4 rows in set (0.00 sec)
 ```
-We can see that only data from US and Canada exists in this shard.
+You can see that only data from US and Canada exists in this shard.
 Repeat this for the other shards (40-80, 80-c0 and c0-) and see that each shard contains 4 rows in customer table and the 4 corresponding rows in the lookup table.

 You can now teardown your example: